 A new Performance Review and Staff Development Scheme is in place and is linked to core competencies.
 This scheme involves informal one to ones, a quarterly catch-up and a more structured annual review.

 The leave year runs from the date you start with Runnymede.
-Most employees start with 23 days leave or the equivalent in hours of leave.
-Entitlement increases with continuous Runnymede service for the first five years up to 28 days, and then after 10 years up to 31 days.
-Those with five years continuous local government service with other councils have this service recognised and get 28 days leave
+Employees start with 28 days leave or the equivalent in hours of leave.
+Entitlement increases with continuous Runnymede service of two years up to 31 days.

 New starters are automatically enrolled into the Local Government Pension Scheme, which is a career average defined benefit scheme.
 It is administered on Runnymede's behalf by Surrey County Council and contributions are on a stepped scale depending on your salary.
 You can transfer in previous LGPS pensions and those from other organisations if you wish.